0xJ410/turnbasedrpg-godot-medium/README.md

 # turnbasedrpg-godot-medium
-A turn based mini-game made in Godot.
+A turn based semi-game made in Godot.

+Created using Godot, sprite came from free sources.